django-compressor/django-compressor/README.rst

 simply returns exactly what it was given, to ease development.

+CSS Notes:
+**********

+All relative url() bits specified in linked CSS files are automatically converted to absolute URLs while being processed.
+Any local absolute urls (those starting with a '/') are left alone.

+Stylesheets that are @import'd are not compressed into the main file.
+They are left alone.

+Set the media attribute as normal on your <style> and <link> elements and the combined CSS will be wrapped in @media blocks as necessary.

+**Recomendations:**

+* Use only relative or full domain absolute urls in your CSS files.
+* Avoid @import!
+Simply list all your CSS files in the HTML, they'll be combined anyway.

 Settings
 ********

 Django compressor has a number of settings that control it's behavior.
 They've been given sensible defaults.

 `COMPRESS` default: the opposite of `DEBUG`
   Boolean that decides if compression will happen.

 `COMPRESS_URL` default: `MEDIA_URL`
   Controls the URL that linked media will be read from and compressed media will be written to.

 `COMPRESS_ROOT` default: `MEDIA_ROOT`
   Controls the absolute file path that linked media will be read from and compressed media will be written to.

 `COMPRESS_OUTPUT_DIR` default: `CACHE`
   Conttrols the directory inside `COMPRESS_ROOT` that compressed files will be written to.

 `COMPRESS_CSS_FILTERS` default: []